mmansion/UT_FMX_213/SYLLABUS.md

 ## Course Overview

 🐒 Humans are the only species on earth (so far) with an ability reshape the world using their imaginations.
-We can dream, design and build tangible things that dramatically impact the planet and those living on it.
-Some of the things we maker are really good, while others, not so much.
-One thing is for certain; today we find ourselves with a host of realy powerful design and fabrication tools at our fingertips.
-Only one question remains: how will you, as an artist or designer, leverage these tools to make something incredible?
+We can dream, design and build tangible things that dramatically impact the planet and all of those living on it.
+Some of the things we make are really good, while others, um, not so much.
+One thing is for certain though!
+Today we find ourselves blessed with a host of realy powerful design and fabrication tools, just at our fingertips.
+The real question is: how will you, as an artist or designer, leverage these tools to make something incredible? 🤔

 In this studio/performance-oriented class, we will focus on designing and modeling 3D objects for fabrication.
 We will explore workflows that allow you to take sketches, photographs and scans into a 3D environment, and then edit those designs order to manufacture them using 3D printers, and related fabrication hardware.
-We will also explore methods of texturing, lighting and rendering design concepts in order to create photo-realistic (or even abstract/artistic) representations of designs for purposes of documentation, visual communication, or even as part of other creative workflows.
+We will also explore methods of texturing, lighting and rendering design concepts in order to create photo-realistic (or even abstract/artistic) representations of designs for purposes of documentation, visual communication, or even as part of other creative workflows. 🎨🎨🎨

 ## Aims & Objectives